romanonatacha/udacity-arcade-game/README.md

 Intructions:

-You have to take the Rick up to the pink water, deflecting from Evil Morty and the Picke Rick, using only 4 keys of your keyboard: up, right, left and down.
+You have to take Rick up to the pink water, deflecting from Evil Morty and Pickle Rick, using only 4 keys of your keyboard: up, right, left and down.

 ### Clone the project